JonasMikhaeil/jonas-mikhaeil.github.io/_portfolio/portfolio-2.md

 ---
-title: "Invariant phase-space measures to train SVAE"
+title: "Invariant phase-space measures for SVAE training"
 excerpt: "Overlap in Attractor Geometry as loss function for SVAE training"
 collection: portfolio
 ---